poulainv/tottem/README.md

 [![Tottem](./public/screenshot-profile.png)](https://beta.tottem.app)

-## Technology
+## Tech

 The second goal is about experimenting how to build a web software today.
-This the documentation explains which technologies are used here and how they are organised.
+This documentation explains which technologies are used here and how they are organised.

 ### Codebase